pavelgusev431/Pavasario-projektas/README.md

 ## API endpoints

-If you've managed to successfully run the server part of the application, you can go [here](http://localhost:3000/api-docs) to see the full list of enpoints that are available.
+If you've managed to successfully run the server part of the application, you can go [here](http://localhost:3000/api-docs) to see the full list of endpoints that are available.
 The app uses automatic API endpoint documentation through Swagger, and SwaggerUI to show that documentation in the browser.

+## License

+This project is licensed under the [MIT License](LICENSE).